Axway/amplify-central/content/en/docs/amplify_relnotes/20220430_ampc_relnotes.md

 The following enhancements are available in this Axway Central CLI update:

+* * Added istioGtaewayNamspaces configuration in the hybrid-override.yaml file.
+* NPM dependencies were updated.

+## Fixed issues

+The following issues are fixed in this Amplify Central CLI update:

 * Fixed the Edge Agent agent Helm install template to use the correct override syntax and organization ID instead of the team name.
 * Fixed an Istio agent install issue error when a Kubernetes warning is encountered.
-* Added istioGtaewayNamspaces configuration in the hybrid-override.yaml file.
-* NPM dependencies were updated.

 ### Amplify Central WebUI